 Students make either an oral or poster presentation.
 Based on the recommendation of the judges, cash awards are presented to the outstanding oral presenter and runner-up in each category for both the graduate and undergraduate divisions.
 For the poster session, a cash award is given to the outstanding undergraduate and graduate student.
 Ten of the student winners will go on to represent CSUN at the 28th Annual California State University Student Research Competition at CSU East Bay on May 2 and 3, 2014.

 The student winners can be found below:

-New Graduate Student Orientation - Online
+New Graduate Student Online Orientation - Coming Soon in August

 The New Graduate Student Orientation is for incoming graduate students.
 Information will be provided on policies and procedures, student support services, library services, student health, student discounts and special programs and events.
-The orientation is accessible through Moodle.
-Please email our office at if you have any problems viewing the orientation.

 Advancement to Graduate Education (AGE)

 Tickets available on a first come, first serve basis at the AS Ticket Office.
 You must present your CSUN Student ID.
 Limit one ticket per student.